 Opt-Out for Withdraw Permission

-As a website owner you must provide an easy withdraw opportunity, it means it must be as easy to remove consent as it was to grant it.
-Every individual of your website always need to know they have the right to withdraw their consent.
+As a website owner, you must provide an easy withdraw opportunity, it means it must be as easy to remove consent as it was to grant it.
+Every individual of your website always needs to know they have the right to withdraw their consent.

 Make sure that you have a data protection officer or any other data privacy personnel who would be responsible for emergency contact and their list must be added to the website.